Eels (band)

-Eels (often typeset as eels or EELS) is an American rock band formed in Los Angeles in 1991 by singer-songwriter and multi-instrumentalist Mark Oliver Everett, known by the stage name E. Band members have changed over the years, both in the studio and on stage, making Everett the only official member for most of the band's work.
+Eels (often typeset in lower case or all caps) is an American rock band formed in Los Angeles in 1991 by singer-songwriter and multi-instrumentalist Mark Oliver Everett, known by the stage name E. Band members have changed over the years, both in the studio and on stage, making Everett the only constant member for most of the band's work.

 Eels' music is often filled with themes of family, death, and unrequited love.
 Since 1996, Eels has released fifteen studio albums, seven of which entered the Billboard 200.

 History

 E solo records

 In 1991, Everett signed a contract with Polydor and released A Man Called E under the name E a year later.
 The single "Hello Cruel World" was a minor success.
 Touring to support the album, E opened for Tori Amos.
 A Man Called E was followed by Broken Toy Shop in 1993.
 This year also marked the beginning of E's collaboration with drummer Jonathan "Butch" Norton.
 After Broken Toy Shop, E was released from his record deal with Polydor.
 E has performed two of the songs from Broken Toy Shop ("The Only Thing I Care About" and "Manchester Girl") for his own live shows with Eels.